ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Introduction

 {

 Using a single small-scale cost volume and compensating for accuracy loss by informing subsequent modules has shown great potential for achieving real-time stereo matching.
 However, some studies suggest that utilizing multiple small-scale cost volumes which are appropriately fused can also deliver high accuracy while maintaining high speed performance.
-For instance, \cite{28_aanet} constructs small-scale cost volumes enriched with geometric information by leveraging multi-scale features and processes them through six fused Adaptive Aggregation Modules (AAModules).
+For instance, AANet \cite{28_aanet} constructs compact cost volumes enriched with geometric information using multi-scale features, which are subsequently processed through six fused Adaptive Aggregation Modules (AAModules).
 Similarly, \cite{TAHMASEBI2024129002} introduces a double-cost volume architecture along with a coupling module to effectively fuse parallel aggregation units, demonstrating a robust approach to high speed and accurate stereo matching.

 {